software-architects/software-architects-website/content/blog/2013/02/27/BASTA-Spring-2013-Custom-OData-Providers.md

         IQueryable GetQueryable(ResourceSet set);
     }
 }{% endhighlight %}
 </p><p>Next we have to somehow inform the OData runtime about which types and properties our class can provide.
 This is done using OData's <em>ResourceSet</em> and <em>ResourceType</em> objects in combination with the interface <em>IDataServiceMetadataProvider</em>.
 Note that I have kept the following implementation consciously simple.
-It should demonstrate the concept without you having to worry about use-case-specific implementation details.</p>{% highlight javascript %}using System;
+It should demonstrate the concept without you having to worry about use-case-specific implementation details.</p>{% highlight c# %}using System;
 using System.Collections.Generic;
 using System.Data.Services.Providers;
 using System.Reflection;